abutaufique/ucl-gv/README.md

-# This is the officeal Repo for ucl-gv
+# This is the official Repo of our ucl-gv paper
-## Our paper is accepted at CVPR 2022 CLVision workshop
+## Our paper is accepted at CVPR 2022 CLVision Workshop